RichardGG/kaldi-hugo-cms-template/site/content/projects/marina-magazine.md

 ---
 title: Gold Coast City Marina
 image: /img/marina magazine edit.jpg
-description: >-
-  My work relationship with Gold Coast City Marina & Shipyard began as an internship six months before I was due to graduate.
-My task, alongside an experienced marketing executive, was to create a 70\+ page, annual Marina magazine.
-From scratch, we had completed the project in two months and had thousands of copies printed, for distribution locally and globally.
-I was given other tasks during this time, which spanned from re-creating flyers and informative pamphlets, to creating advertisements for the other tenants of the marina.

-  I was then taken in for a casual position, where I was given the task of branding the new restaurant, Quarterdeck, opening next door to the main administration building at the marina.
-My first creation was the logo, which is still in use, and is located on the storefront, print media, social media and apron/uniforms.
+description: "My work relationship with Gold Coast City Marina & Shipyard began as an internship six months before I was due to graduate.
+My major task, alongside an experienced marketing executive, was to create a 70\\+ page, annual Marina magazine that showcases articles related to boating, fishing and general marina life.
+From scratch, we completed the project in two months and had thousands of copies printed for distribution locally and globally.\_\n\nThe magazine wasn’t my only task, as I was given other projects during this time, which spanned from creating flyers, informative pamphlets and signage to creating advertisements for the other tenants of the marina.\n\nPost internship, I was later taken in for a casual position where I was given the task of branding the new restaurant, Quarterdeck, opening next door to the main administration building at the marina.
+My first creation was the logo, which is still in use, and is located on the storefront, uniforms, print media and web/social media.
+I also designed the initial menus, packaging stickers, gift cards and more.\_"
 imageLayout:
   - column:
       - row: